 Scroll Depth Tracking

 Scroll Depth tells you how far users go down a page, often measured at 25%, 50%, 75%, and 100%.
-It’s a content report card: a long average session with shallow scroll suggests people aren’t reading your long-form content.
+It’s a content report card: long average sessions with shallow scroll suggest people aren’t reading long-form content.

 Internal Click-Through Rate (CTR)

 Internal CTR tracks clicks on internal links, buttons, and CTAs.
-Low CTR on an important button is a signal to test placement, color, or copy.
-Internal CTR data is ideal for running targeted A/B tests and iterating designs.
+Low CTR on an important button is a clear signal to test placement, color, or copy.
+Internal CTR data is ideal for targeted A/B tests.

 Event Tracking for Specific Interactions